project-ocre/project-ocre.github.io/docs/quickstart/prerequisites/dev-environment/index.md

 2. [Visual Studio Code](https://code.visualstudio.com/): A lightweight but powerful source code editor.
 3. [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers): This extension allows you to use Docker containers as development environments within VS Code.

+{: .note}
-**Note:** The dev container can also be run directly in GitHub via [CodeSpaces](https://docs.github.com/en/codespaces), though you will only be able to build Ocre containers, not load them on your device as the dev container will not have access to your local devices.
+The dev container can also be run directly in GitHub via [CodeSpaces](https://docs.github.com/en/codespaces), though you will only be able to build Ocre containers, not load them on your device as the dev container will not have access to your local devices.

 ### Steps